packagist/private-packagist-docs/docs/self-hosted/troubleshooting.md

 # Troubleshooting
-## Private Packagist Enterprise
+## Private Packagist Self-Hosted

 ### System logs and information

 If you contact us to request support please send along a support bundle file.
-This file can be generated with Replicated and contains all relevant system and container logs which we may require to analyze problems with your Private Packagist Enterprise installation.
+This file can be generated with Replicated and contains all relevant system and container logs which we may require to analyze problems with your Private Packagist Self-Hosted installation.
 You are welcome to download and inspect the logs in this file yourself as well.

 #### Generating a support bundle